tomsmierz/Activation_maximization_experiments/README.md

 # Activation maximization experiments

 Activation maximization is technique mainly used to generade adversary examples.
 Its utility interpreting adn explaining decisions made by neural network is somewhat limited for now.
 I believe that with some improvements this method can shed some more light on neural networks.

+Files:

+- MNIST.py is a python script containing learning algorithm and neural network architecture
+- model_MNIST.pt is trained model